Interactive Brokers Review 2026: Pros & Cons

 From account management, you can trade everything you want.
 And you can also transfer money to and from your account.
 All these operations are relatively simple.

-If you want more information, I have a guide on how to fund your IB account and trade an ETF.
+If you want further instructions, I have a guide on how to fund your IB account and trade an ETF.

 Other features

-I would especially like to mention the Stock Yield Enhancement Program.
+I would like to mention the Stock Yield Enhancement Program.
 If you enable this option in the settings, IB can lend your shares to other investors.
+This system is called securities lending.

 I like that IB shares 50% of the profit with you if you use that option.
-This sharing starkly contrasts with other brokers that would lend your shares by default without giving you any profits.
+This sharing starkly contrasts with other brokers that would lend your shares to other people by default without giving you any profits.

-I am not saying everybody should enable this option, but for me, this shows that IB is a great broker.
+I am not saying everybody should enable this option, but for me, this indicates that IB is a great broker.

 Is IB safe?